 How do I find an advocacy worker?

-- Your school, parents or carers should be able to help you find an advocate.
+- Ask your school, parents or carers to help you find an advocate.
 They could check out Enquire’s map of services to help with this.

 - Contact Partners in Advocacy, who offer advocacy for children and young people across Scotland.